Commerce Control List Categories

 - If needed, we can work with you to prepare and submit your export license application to the U.S. Bureau of Industry and Security (BIS)

-- Once your license is approved and you’re ready to export, we can advise you on how to meet any conditions/provisos of the license, including what to communicate to your end-user, and how to prepare your shipping documentation prior to export
+- Once your license is approved and you’re ready to export, we can advise you on meeting any conditions/provisos of the license, including what to communicate to your end-user and how to prepare your shipping documentation before export.